-This ancient citadel was a work planned and carried out by the powerful Inca civilization, also well known around the world, who used the site for different purposes according to researchers.
+This ancient citadel was a planned work carried out by the powerful Inca civilization, who used the site for different purposes according to researchers.
 Although it is very uncertain to say exactly what its function would have been, some theories point out that this was a place of peace, in which few people lived and grew their food.

 In case you didn’t know, there are a few different ways to get to Machu Picchu, among them the most famous is the train ride that leaves Cusco and passes through the Sacred Valley of the Incas and the trails that take the bravest on a long and beautiful journey. through the Andes, presenting some of the most beautiful and challenging scenarios.